rhiskey/rhiskey/README.md

   <br>
 </details>

-- 🔭 I’m currently working on CYBERKOALA LLC
+- 🔭 Currently working on CYBERKOALA LLC
-- 🌱 I’m currently learning C++, Vulkan, UE5, SwiftUI, Android SDK, Kotlin
+- 🌱 Currently learning C++, Vulkan, UE5, SwiftUI, Android SDK, Kotlin
-- 👯 I’m looking to collaborate in any commercial project as well as start up
+- 👯 Looking to collaborate in any commercial project as well as start up

--  📫 How to reach me: [Talksy](https://talksy.tuchacloud.ru/servers/5f73af76-8d01-4374-8fbc-85b5abe5b575/channels/47f49b3b-6367-4b1a-873f-2124b504f703)
+-  📫 How to reach us: [Talksy](https://talksy.ru/)